Singapore is an impatient nation.

 So basically, a faster website is for the most part about improving the online experience of users.

-The whole idea of site speed only applied to desktop loading until early this year – January, 2018, when Google decided to apply the same standards to mobile ranking as well.
+The whole idea of site speed only applied to desktop loading until early this year – January 2018, when Google decided to apply the same standards to mobile ranking as well.

 How Is Loading Speed Measured?

 Site speed is designed to give you a rough idea of how efficient your site gets to display its content on a browser.
-The fixed number matters, but there’s a huge difference between the objective data you’re fed and the real world experiences users have while interacting with your website.
+The fixed number matters, but there’s a huge difference between the objective data you’re fed and the real-world experiences users have while interacting with your website.

 According to Google, load time is fluid.
 There isn’t a single point in time when one can confidently say their site is done loading.
-In other word, it’s an experience that can’t be captured by only one metric.
+In another word, it’s an experience that can’t be captured by only one metric.

 Users undergo several moments while loading up a site.
 These are the moments that determine how they view their loading experience, and whether or NOT it passes as fast enough.
-As a web owner, by focusing on only one of these experiences, you’re likely to miss on some other bad experiences that some of your users consider a turn off.
+As a web owner, by focusing on only one of these experiences, you’re likely to miss on some other bad experiences that some of your users consider a turn-off.

 To get this, imagine a scenario where you have two sites that take an almost similar amount of time to load, say, 3 seconds.
-The first site begins by loading up some images almost immediately, and takes the rest of the three seconds to load up the remaining content.
+The first site begins by loading up some images almost immediately and takes the rest of the three seconds to load up the remaining content.
 As for the second site, nothing loads until at the brink of the 3 seconds.
 Users find themselves staring at a blank page, wondering if the site is even working.

 The Average Load Time of Top-rated Websites in Singapore

-This section of the article takes into account the average amount of time top-rated websites in Singapore take to fully load or until most of its functionalities and features can be fully seen or accessed through a web browser.
+This section of the article takes into account the average amount of time top-rated websites in Singapore take to fully load or until most of their functionalities and features can be fully seen or accessed through a web browser.

 To prepare the table, we had to start by picking a top-rated website in each industry by running a simple Google search.
 We then ran the site on Similarweb to come up with a list of at least 5 similar Singapore sites in each industry.
 That would then be followed by us checking the speed index of each site and recording the results, and afterwards averaging the numbers to arrive at the load speed and page size figures we have.